Pro-Coded-Public/Pro.NBench.xUnit/README.md

 # Pro.NBench.xUnit

-NOTE: Current check in has some experimental code to support xUnit Theories, which may cause issues.
-Will be updated shortly.

 A simple approach to allow NBench tests to be discovered, executed, reported, and debugged using xUnit in ReSharper, and to a less polished extent, in Visual Studio Test Explorer.

 Inspired by Andrea Angella's approach and article for integrating with NUnit.

 http://www.andreaangella.com/2016/03/nbench-performance-testing-nunit-resharper-integration/

+##Updates

+Added support for xUnit Theories, as well as standard Facts.

 ##Usage